 While OSHA does not specifically require a company to hold safety talks or toolbox talks in any of their standards, doing so can play a part in helping to ensure compliance with some standards.
 For example, OSHA requires that employers make employees aware of the hazards of the work that they do and how to eliminate them.

-While safety training will be a large part in ensuring compliance with this specific regulation, safety talks are also a way to help to ensure compliance.
+While training will be a large part of ensuring compliance with this specific regulation, safety toolbox talks are also a way to help to ensure compliance.
 These talks need to have the correct documentation to do so.

-Without documenting safety talks there is no actual proof they were done.
+Without documenting these efforts, there is no actual proof they were done.
 Meaning there is nothing to show OSHA or someone in your company in response to whether or not you were educating your employees on the hazards involved in their work.
+A lack of documentation can be problematic.

 - Include the date and time.